petrihakkinen/ace-forth/README.md

 The words `*` and `/`, when compiled to machine code, have special optimizations for power of two values: if the value preceding `*` or `/` is a literal, positive and a power of two (1, 2, 4, 8, 16, ...
 16384), the computation is performed by bit shifting.

-For 8-bit multiplication where both operands and the result fits into 8 bits, it is recommended to use the new word `C*` (it is more than twice as fast as `*` when compiled to machine code).
+For 8-bit multiplication where both operands fits into 8 bits (the result is 16 bit), it is recommended to use the new word `C*` (it is more than twice as fast as `*` when compiled to machine code).

 Similarly, there is a new word `C=` for comparing the low bytes of two numbers for equality.
 It can be used in place or `=` when the numbers to compare are known to be bytes.